If you are a blogger or a small online business owner, have you ever wondered what is the ideal frequency for blog posts to maximize your return?

 2. Batch your keyword research and title creation.
 I do all my keyword research and title creation along with the 3-month content planning.
 Jaaxy is my No.1 keyword searching tool.

-3. Do your researching and outline from your smartphone.
-If you commute to work, or have 30 minutes during lunch break, rather than browsing on social media, do your research for the next blog you are going to write.
-You will be amazed how much you can get done!
+3. Do your research and outline from your smartphone.
+If you commute to work or have 30 minutes during lunch break, rather than browsing on social media, do your research for the next blog you are going to write.
+You will be amazed at how much you can get done!

 4. Hire freelancers to do the research and 1st draft of your blog posts.
-OK, this is abit out there… A high quality freelancer will cost your about $150-400 for a 2000 word post, but for an AVERAGE freelancer on the same piece of work will be $30-50.
+OK, this is a bit out there… A high-quality freelancer will cost you about $150-400 for a 2000-word post, but for an AVERAGE freelancer on the same piece of work will be $30-50.

 Well my friend, I hope you found the answer on what is the ideal frequency for blog posts? and what is the best length for a blog post?